acgr96/OCR/README.md

 # OCR
-This python script leverages Tesseract's OCR capabilities along with image processing and manipulation through XXXX and XXXXX to pre-process color imagery for character extraction and transformation.
-The script is implemented in Jupyter Notebook so that:
+This python script leverages Tesseract's OCR capabilities along with image processing and manipulation through Pillow to pre-process color imagery for character extraction and transformation.
+The script ties in tkinter file selection tools and is implemented in Jupyter Notebook so that:

 &nbsp;&nbsp;&nbsp;&nbsp;i) Users may use the notebook educationally to explore individual image maniupaltion processes in python and also document the different &nbsp;&nbsp;&nbsp;&nbsp;ways in which tesseract can be implemented depeding on the OCR scheme required.